mbrennwa/pypsucurvetrace/docs/index.rst

 ``pypsucurvetrace`` is a software toolbox for curve tracing of electronic devices.

-``pypsucurvetrace`` uses programmable power supplies to determine curves of currents flowing through the device as a function of different voltages applied to the device.
+``pypsucurvetrace`` uses programmable power supplies to determine the currents flowing through the device as a function of different voltages applied to the device (the «curves»).

 Contents